- President's Engagement Prizes

 - Official college transcripts

-Applications must be endorsed by CURF.
-In order to obtain that endorsement, applicants need to be in touch with Cheryl Shipman, Fellowship Coordinator, and submit a complete application by September 13, 2013.
-(Recommendations do not need to be submitted at this time.)
+Candidates must participate in Penn’s endorsement process in order to apply.
+This involves requesting endorsement during the spring or summer prior to your application, and submitting a complete application to CURF by late August/early September (prior to the Marshall Scholarship's external deadline).
 Given the constraints of the Marshall Scholarship, it is likely that not all qualified applicants can be endorsed.
 Discussion of ideas and intent to apply are strongly encouraged even earlier.
-Final application materials are submitted to Marshall on-line by October 1, 2013.
+Final application materials are submitted to Marshall on-line by October 1, 2014.
 (Transcripts must be mailed to arrive at regional center by that date.)

 By early November the selection boards, situated in British consulates in each of the eight regions throughout the U.S., will have met and selected applicants for interviews that are held in early November.
 The announcement of the Marshall Scholars occurs in early December.